avvo/cee_log_formatter/README.md

 # PlugLoggerCee

-A plug for formatting your logs for kibana/graylog/etc in the CEE (or lumberjack?) format.
+A plug for formatting your logs for kibana/graylog/etc in the CEE (or lumberjack?) format, or just json.
 Like:

 ```
 @cee {"foo":"bar"}